isomerpages/csc-corp/pages/contact-us.md

       - phone: ""
       - email: shireen_lim@cscollege.gov.sg
       - other: Tell us how we are doing.
-Please contact our Quality Service Manager (Director, Communications and Customer Engagement) at 1800 874 0604 or email her at the above email address.
+Please contact our Quality Service Manager (QSM) / Director, Communications and Customer Engagement, at 1800 874 0604 or email her at the above email address.
     title: Service-related Matters
 ---